How DNA Testing Has Improved Criminal Justice System

 • Speeds Up The Process

 DNA testing can speed up the crime-solving process.
 Police may take months, even years to find out the true culprit, whereas a forensic scientist can do so in a matter of days if he is provided with a good sample.
-DNA testing has helped the justice system put many criminals behind the bars and has helped identity issues.
-This would not have been possible otherwise.

 • Factual Evidence